-As you get older, you face a substantially higher risk for acquiring gum disease.
+As you get older, you face a substantially higher risk of acquiring gum disease.
 In fact, over 70% of Americans over age 65 suffer from periodontal disease.
 In some cases, seniors may simply allow their good oral hygiene practices to fall by the wayside.
 Poor nutrition is also a risk factor for periodontal disease, as are other systemic diseases.
-Seniors are more likely to have heart disease and diabetes—both of which place them at high risk for periodontal disease.
+Seniors are more likely to have heart disease and diabetes both of which place them at high risk for periodontal disease.

 A dentist regularly cautions patients of all ages to quit smoking as soon as possible.
-Not only is tobacco bad for your overall health, smoking cigarettes and cigars is one of the highest risk factors for periodontal disease.
+Not only is tobacco bad for your overall health, smoking cigarettes, and cigars are one of the highest risk factors for periodontal disease.
 In fact, tobacco use may be the most significant predictor of gum disease in general.

 Some people are simply predisposed to developing periodontal disease because they have a family history of gum disease.
-While it may seem like there is not much dental patients can do about a genetic predisposition, the opposite is true.
+While it may seem like there are not many dental patients can do about a genetic predisposition, the opposite is true.
 If you are more likely to have gum disease, it just becomes more important to visit your dentist for regular periodontal screenings.